enile8/Bootstrap-for-WordPress/README.md

 # [Bootstrap for WordPress](https://github.com/enile8/Bootstrap-for-WordPress)

-This is my port of Twitters Bootstrap theme to WordPress, I use the term of port loosely.
+This is my port of Twitters Bootstrap theme (updated to 2.0) to WordPress, I use the term of port loosely.
 It still needs quite a bit of work, I start the project a while ago and wrote a blog post about it, I noticed that soon after that post started getting a lot of attention and interest so I thought that I would package up what I had and set it free.

 ##Quick start